 Monkey's Tick Removal & Prevention Tips

 - Use a tick dip.
-This is a concentrated chemical that must be diluted in water and applied to the my fur with a sponge or poured over my back.
+This is a concentrated chemical that must be diluted in water and applied to your pet's fur with a sponge or poured over their back.

 - To remove a tick, apply a drop or two of Neem oil directly on the tick and it will extract itself quickly.